clementgallet/libTAS/README.md

 If you have an amd64 system and you want to run both i386 or amd64 games, you can install libTAS 32-bit library together with the amd64 build.
 To do that, you can build using `./build.sh --with-i386`, which will produce an additional `libtas32.so` (32-bit) library together with amd64 builds of `libTAS` GUI and `libtas.so` library.

-You will need the 32-bit version of libraries `libX11`, `libX11-xcb`, `libasound`, `libavutil`, `libswresample`, the 32-bit version of the headers for `libavutil`, `libswresample`.
+You will need the 32-bit version of libraries `libX11`, `libX11-xcb`, `libasound`, `libavutil`, `libswresample`, the 32-bit version of the headers for `libavutil`, `libswresample` and `libswscale`.
 You will also need your compiler to be able to cross-compile, by installing `g++-multilib` if using g++ compiler.
 When running a game, libTAS will choose automatically the right `libtas.so` library based on the game arch.

-* Deb: `apt-get install libx11-6:i386 libx11-xcb1:i386 libasound2:i386 libavutil56:i386 libavutil-dev:i386 libswresample-dev:i386 libswresample3:i386`
+* Deb: `apt-get install libx11-6:i386 libx11-xcb1:i386 libasound2:i386 libavutil56:i386 libavutil-dev:i386 libswresample-dev:i386 libswresample3:i386 libswscale-dev:i386 libswscale8:i386`

 ## Run